SATS

 Who takes SATs?

-Children in English schools take SATs in year 2 and in year 6.
-In year 2, children are tested in maths and English (reading and spelling, punctuation and grammar).
-These tests are generally carried out in a very informal way so that your child’s under as little pressure as possible.
+Children in year 2 in previous years, also undertook compulsory SATS, however, from 2023-2024 these will be non-statutory and optional.
+Our children will undertake these towards the end of the year – they will be tested in maths and English (reading and spelling, punctuation and grammar).
+These tests will be carried out in a very informal way so that your child’s under as little pressure as possible.
 There’s no time limit and they’re often done in small groups.
+These will give us an indication of how your child is doing and how best we can help them moving into year 3.

 Information about Year 6 SATs: Maths